laladiaz/CDMX013-data-lovers/README.md

 This  website was inspired mainly by "The wizarding World" which is the official JK Rowling website, and is intended as a non commercial exercise.

-In here, you can see characters, postions, spells and books displayed in a grid.
+In here, you can see characters, potions, spells and books displayed in a grid.
 In each section, you can search by name in the search bar, filter in the drop-down menu and order the characters, potions and spells as desire.
 The fun facts at the begining of the website change ramdoly with each page refresh executed.

 ## Designingthe website